 To plot and process the data:

-In the System Identification Tool, select the Time plot check box to open the Time Plot window.
+Select the Time plot check box to open the Time Plot window.

 The bottom axes show the input data—a random binary sequence, and the top axes show the output data.